Skip to main content

 Written by Madeleine White

 You've setup an A/B test and now would like to see the first results?
-This article will explain how you can consult the results of an A/B test and how these can be exported, allowing you to analyze and validate your tests outside of the Dashboard.
+This article will explain how you can consult the results of an A/B test, allowing you to analyze and validate your tests outside of the Dashboard.

 You can find the visuals of your A/B test results anytime you want in the 'Analysis' section of the Dashboard.
 To do this, you just need to select a context, then a segment and finally the scenario where your A/B test is taking place (you can select this from the filter options).